dotleon/mingw_avr_gcc_8.5.0-1/README.md

 This is to downgrade avr gcc in QMK MSYS.

-Sometimes results in a smaller hex file, and fixes compiling the production target.
+This sometimes results in a smaller hex file, but also fixes compiling the production target.

 command to downgrade:
 ```